snis/k3s-certbot/README.md

 - Generated configuration files in `k8s/cert-manager/base/` contain sensitive data
 - The `secrets.yaml` file contains API credentials - keep it secure
-- Never commit secrets or generated configurations to git (they are gitignored by default in .gitignore)
+- Never commit secrets or generated configurations to git (they are gitignored by default)
 - Store credentials securely and restrict access to configuration files

 ## Docker Image